AlejandroJRosales/AIEcosystemArena/README.md

 pyinstaller --onefile --add-data "assets;assets" --add-data "assets\config;assets\config" main.py
 ```

+To install `pyinstaller` run the command `pip install pyinstaller` in the terminal.
 The final executable will be `dist\main.exe`.
 The executable works with arguments for setting simulation `level` like so:

 ```
 ./main.exe --size=Large